SteamDeckHomebrew/decky-loader/README.md

 7. Done!
 Reboot back into Gaming mode and enjoy your plugins!

 ### Install Plugins
-- Simply copy the plugin's .py file into `~/homebrew/plugins`
+- Simply copy the plugin's folder into `~/homebrew/plugins`

+### Developing plugins
+- There is no complete plugin development documentation yet.
+However a good starting point is the [Plugin Template](https://github.com/SteamDeckHomebrew/Plugin-Template) repository

 ## Features
 - Clean injecting and loading of one or more plugins